leweex95/imggenhub/README.md

 - `--refiner_negative_prompt`: Negative prompt for refiner (defaults to same as --negative_prompt)
 - `--notebook`: Custom notebook path
 - `--kernel_path`: Kaggle kernel configuration directory

+## Custom Kaggle datasets

+To speed up inference, we upload the largest model files as a custom Kaggle dataset.
+This massively speeds up model inference as there is no need to fetch tens of GBs before every inference run.

+Note: temporarily switched off as we found that for FLUX.1-schnell models (and hence, likely for any large model) it actually takes more time to read these models from Kaggle datasets inside of a Kaggle notebook than downloading directly from Hugging Face.